Skip to Main Content

 When you want to cite a source you've found using a library database, you can start by looking for the "Cite" feature.

-2. Click on the "Cite" button on the right, under "Tools."
+2. Click on the "Cite" choice.

-5. *Double-check" the citation that's generated, however, as it may not be perfect.
+5. Double-check the citation that's generated, however, as it may not be perfect.

 To use the "Cite this item" feature in OneSearch: